Articles

 How does Trainual compare to Waybook?

-8.confluence| best for flexible knowledge management
+8. Confluence | Best for flexible knowledge management

-Confluence is an AI-powered team workspace and knowledge management platform designed to centralize documentation, project planning, and team collaboration.
+Confluence is an AI-powered team workspace and knowledge management platform designed to serve as a central hub for documentation, project planning, and team collaboration.
 Its deep integration with Jira and the Atlassian ecosystem makes it especially valuable for organizations already using these tools.
-The platform provides real-time collaborative editing and a wide range of pre-built templates for policies, project specs, and meeting notes, supporting both structured and unstructured content needs.
+The platform is highly scalable, supporting teams from small clinics to large healthcare enterprises.

 Pricing

-• Standard: $5.42/user/month (annual billing).
-Adds Rovo AI, advanced permissions, and 250GB storage.
+• Standard: $5.42/user/month (annual billing), includes Rovo AI, advanced permissions, and 250GB storage.

-• Premium: $10.44/user/month (annual billing).
-Offers unlimited storage, 24/7 support for critical issues, and a 99.9% uptime SLA.
+• Premium: $10.44/user/month (annual billing), offers unlimited storage, 24/7 support for critical issues, and a 99.9% uptime SLA.

-• Enterprise: Custom pricing.
-Includes advanced security, multiple sites, and 24/7 support for all issues.
+• Enterprise: Custom pricing, includes advanced security, multiple sites, and 24/7 support for all issues.

 Pros of Confluence:

-• Provides robust documentation and knowledge management tools
+• Provides robust documentation and collaboration tools

 Cons of Confluence: